-Meanwhile, place 2 TBSP butter (4 TBSP for 4 servings) in a small, microwave-safe bowl.
+Meanwhile, place 2 TBSP butter (4 TBSP for 4 servings) in a small microwave-safe bowl.
 Microwave until just softened, 10-15 seconds.
 (TIP: If it melts, start over with more butter; microwave in 5 second intervals.)
 Stir in honey and a pinch of salt.

-While pork cooks, Pierce green bean bag with a fork; place bag on a plate.
+While pork cooks, pierce green bean bag with a fork; place bag on a plate.
 Microwave until tender, 1-2 minutes.
 (TIP: No microwave?
 No problem!
 Steam beans in a small pot with a splash of water until just tender, 5-7 minutes.)
-Carefully transfer beans to a medium bowl and toss with lemon zest, juice from 1 lemon wedge (2 wedges for 4 servings), 1 TBSP butter, and a large pinch of salt and pepper.
+Carefully transfer beans to a medium bowl and toss with lemon zest, juice from 1 lemon wedge (2 wedges for 4 servings), 1 TBSP butter, and a big pinch of salt and pepper.

 Divide sweet potatoes and green beans between plates.
 Top sweet potatoes with pork and dollop with honey butter.
 Sprinkle with chili flakes if desired.
 Serve with remaining lemon wedges on the side.